jarrvis/st-lazy/readme.md

 # 4. st-lazy-fetch

 st-lazy-fetch is a Stencil component to make lazy API calls.
 Request is done after component is scrolled into viewport.
+You can set url, headers, http method and body over component params.
+Response will be given over events: either `resolved` or `error`.
+Take a look at [API](https://github.com/jarrvis/st-lazy/tree/master/src/components/st-lazy-fetch)
-Take a look at [API](https://github.com/jarrvis/st-lazy/tree/master/src/components/st-lazy-fetch) Plese take a look also at [stencil-fetch](https://github.com/Fdom92/stencil-fetch) as st-lazy-fetch is based on it.
+You can also check [stencil-fetch](https://github.com/Fdom92/stencil-fetch) as st-lazy-fetch is based on it.

 ## Example
 ```html